top of page

 tomzahavy (at) gmail (dot) com

-I am a staff research scientist at Google DeepMind, in the discovery team, led by Satinder Singh.
-Before that I was a Ph.D. student at the Technion working with Shie Mannor.
-I also interned at Microsoft, Walmart, Facebook, and Google where I worked with Yishay Mansour.
+I am a staff research scientist at Google DeepMind’s discovery team, where I build creative agents.
+My primary interest lies in developing artificial intelligence systems capable of making decisions and learning from them.
 I am an experimentalist at heart, but I enjoy theory from time to time, particularly in optimization.
 I also care a lot about physics.

 Personal life: I come from a small town in 🇮🇱 on the Mediterranean Sea.
 I am currently living in London 🇬🇧 and I spent some time in the 🇺🇸.
 My family is coming from 🇩🇪🇮🇩🇱🇺 and by DNA I am 🇮🇩🇮🇹🇮🇷(50/30/20).
 I am married to Gili, a singer-songwriter from 🇮🇩🇲🇦🇮🇱.
 I love spending my free time outdoors in camping, hiking, 4X4 driving, mountaineering, skiing, and scuba diving.
 When I am at home, my hobbies are running, basketball, and reading science-fiction.